matthewtolman/matthewtolman.com/data/matthew-tolman/articles/what-is-property-testing.md

 that's common with code that throws exceptions (especially type errors) at runtime.

 This article aims to be an introduction to property testing.
-I will also introduce a property testing framework which I have written in [JavaScript/TypeScript](https://gitlab.com/mtolman/js-prop-tests/) (which is a port of one that I wrote in [C++](https://gitlab.com/mtolman/c-property-testing)).
+I will also introduce a property testing framework which I have written in (JavaScript/TypeScript)[https://gitlab.com/mtolman/js-prop-tests/].
+I also wrote a framework in (C++)[https://gitlab.com/mtolman/c-property-testing].
 In a future article I will discuss how I made my framework, some of the design decisions (and mistakes) I made, and what the future holds for those property testing frameworks (including potential ports to other languages).